Make this simple and beautiful Joy Christmas wreath in no time! You can customize the color scheme to fit into any decor.

 Start by fluffing up the evergreen wreath (because artificial pine tree anything is never fluffed)

 Trace each wooden letter out onto the scrapbook paper and cut out.

 Using Mod Podge, glue on the scrapbook paper to each letter.
 Go over the top of the paper with another coat of Mod Podge to seal it.

 While the letters are drying, insert the berry boughs into the wreath as desired.
 I used 3 on each side of the wreath because symmetry makes me very happy.

-Insert floral wire in each bell ornament.
+Insert the floral wire in each bell ornament.
 This makes it easier to secure the ornaments to the wreath.

-Stick the floral wire down into the wreath in desired spot and twist around the base of the wreath to ensure the ornament is secure.
+Stick the floral wire down into the wreath in the desired spot and twist around the base of the wreath to ensure the ornament is secure.

 Once the letters have dried, glue them onto the bottom of the wreath.